simon-frankau/big-classic-mac/README.md

 # Apple SE FDHD ROM analysis

-In order to build a Mac emulator that doesn't fully emulate the hardware (which is possible because the ROM abstracts hardware away), I need to understand the ROM in order to patch it.
+In order to build a Mac clone that doesn't fully emulate the hardware (which is possible because the ROM abstracts hardware away), I need to understand the ROM in order to patch it.
 This is the dissassembly of the ROM.

 ## Ghidra hacking

 A-line traps are an integral part of the Mac ROM code, but Ghidra doesn't recognise them, it views them as invalid instructions.
-To handle this, I added the A-line traps as an instruction type in Ghidra's 68000 definition.
-You may also need it to load the disassembly.
+To handle this, **I added the A-line traps as an instruction type in Ghidra's 68000 definition.
+You may also need it to load the disassembly.**

 To do this, I added the following line to `68000.sinc` (after `addx.l`, to keep alphabetical order):